Associate Professor of Video Art and Digital Media

 In previous years I have taught courses on: adaptation in audiovisual media that involved the analysis of film, television, and video games (Television and Audiovisual Cultures); Contemporary Art; Art Since the 1960s; an introduction to studying film that focussed on texture, affect and the senses (Basic Criticism).

-- Co-investigator on the AHRC funded research project The Projection Project
+- Co-investigator on AHRC-funded The Projection Project

 - member of NECS (European Network for Cinema and Media Studies)